xtatsux/sfguide-mcp-cortex-agents/README.md

 # restart your shell
 ```

-Configure and create your Cortex Agent project:
+Configure and create your Cortex Agents project:

 ```bash
 # Clone the repo